 The Complex Commercial Litigation Law Review: Singapore

-- a valid offer and acceptance;
+- offer and acceptance;

 - intention to create legal relations; and

-- certainty of terms and completeness of agreement.
+- certainty of terms.

 i Offer and acceptance